Frozen in Time

 I was made aware of this by a friend, Fulvio, at Napoli Underground.
-He wrote about the siren a few weeks ago on his website (at this link) and expressed in a melancholy sort of way that maybe it wasn't such a bad idea to have something like that up on the building near his downtown office.
+He wrote about the siren a few weeks ago on his website and expressed in a melancholy sort of way that maybe it wasn't such a bad idea to have something like that up on the building near his downtown office.
 He says of what he wrote:

 We wrote the item because it seemed proper to recall to the current inhabitants of this city —direct descendants of the generation that heard that song and were able to seek timely refuge from the deadly rain of fiery metal—to recall to them how many lives were saved by the siren's presence.
 We merely wanted to pay homage to an object that, with no official recognition, had become a monument to memory.